cloudflare/cloudflare-docs/content/firewall/cf-firewall-rules/order-priority.md

 ---
 pcx-content-type: concept
 title: Order and priority
-weight: 231
+weight: 3
 ---

 # Order and priority

 ## Overview

-Cloudflare Firewall Rules is part of a larger evaluation chain for HTTP requests, as illustrated in the diagram below (click the image to view a larger version).
+Cloudflare Firewall Rules is part of a larger evaluation chain for HTTP requests, as illustrated in the diagram below.
 For example, Firewall Rules only evaluates requests that first clear IP Access Rules.
 If a request is blocked by a rule at any stage in the chain, Cloudflare does not evaluate the request further.

 ![Flow chart of request evaluation at Cloudflare for security products that are not powered by the Ruleset Engine](/firewall/static/firewall-rules-order-and-priority-1.png)